deanjlovett/hacker-rank/hacker-rank-pangrams/README.md

 # notes

-solutions in javascript, typescript, python 3, C, & C++
+solutions in javascript, typescript, python 3, Java, C, & C++

 # how to run